Read: Surviving Strategy & Architecture, by Michael D. Stark

 (page 228)

-I am currently in a similar postion, after having been annoying for years,
+I you are currently in such a postion, after having been annoying for years,

 “There is nothing so useless as doing eddiciently that